hassaanshafqatt/turkish-mathbook-main/AUTH_IMPLEMENTATION.md

 # Authentication Implementation Guide

-This document explains how authentication is implemented in the Turkish Math Book application using Supabase.
+This document explains how authentication is implemented in the Questioneer application using Supabase.

 ## Architecture Overview